nobody-famous/alive/README-dev.md

 ### Debugging

 The simplest way to launch the debugger is with the `F5` key.
-This should bring up a testing VSCode window with the modified Alive extension.
+This should bring up a VSCode Extension Development Host -- another VSCode window with the modified Alive extension.
 Test the extension within this window.

 Standard VSCode debugging features (e.g. breakpoints, stepping through code) are available in the development VSCode window.